VelinIliev/CTRS-project/Readme.md

    - logout/ - User logout page.
    - register/ - User registration page.
    - register/staff/ - Restricted to users with "add_user" permission.
 Allows registration as staff members.
-   - details/<int:pk>/ - Only the owner can see the complete information and the reservations he has made.
+   - details/<int:pk>/ - Allows users to view their personal information and reservation history.
+Restricted to owner of profile.
    - delete/<int:pk>/ - Restricted to owner of profile.
    - edit/<int:pk>/ - Restricted to owner of profile.

 4. <b>Movie Details and Management (movie/):</b>
    - index - Displays a list of all movies sorted by most recently added (paginated by 8).
 Includes a search field to search by title and an option to order by rating</p>
      <p><img src="./screenshots/movies-list.png" alt="ctrs-admin" width="600px"></p>
-   - add/ - only users with this permission can add movie
+   - add/ - Restricted to users with "add_movie" permission.
+Allows adding a new movie.
    - details/<int:pk>/<str:slug>/ - Displays full information about a specific movie.
 Includes links to vote for the movie and view upcoming projections.
 Only logged-in users can comment.
      <p><img src="./screenshots/movie-details.png" alt="ctrs-admin" width="600px"></p>
    - edit/<int:pk>/<str:slug>/ - Restricted to users with "edit_movie" permission.
 Allows editing of movie details.